Shiqan/software-evolution/README.md

 Hauptmann, B., Bauer, V., & Junker, M. (2012, June).
 Using edge bundle views for clone visualization.
 In Proceedings of the 6th International Workshop on Software Clones (pp. 86-87).
 IEEE Press.

 Zhou, H., Xu, P., Yuan, X., & Qu, H. (2013).
 Edge bundling in information visualization.
 Tsinghua Science and Technology, 18(2), 145-156.

+Storey, M. A., Wong, K., & Muller, H. A. (1997, October).
+How do program understanding tools affect how programmers understand programs?.
+In Reverse Engineering, 1997.
+Proceedings of the Fourth Working Conference on (pp. 12-21).
+IEEE.

+Storey, M. A., Fracchia, F. D., & Müller, H. A. (1999).
+Cognitive design elements to support the construction of a mental model during software exploration.
+Journal of Systems and Software, 44(3), 171-185.

 Davy Landman, Alexander Serebrenik, and Jurgen Vinju.
 Empirical anal-ysis of the relationship between cc and sloc in a large corpus of java meth-ods.
 InSoftware Maintenance and Evolution (ICSME), 2014 IEEE Inter-national Conference on, pages 221–230.
 IEEE, 2014.